(Originally posted April 2013 | November 2014 | Today: October 2023)

 Pick any issue currently being advanced by progressives — same-sex marriage, state-mandated free contraception, abortion, man-made global warming and strict gun control, to name a few.
 Publicly question or resist any of these and be prepared to be judged as an anti-science, homophobic, misogynist, racist, xenophobic, Neanderthal.

 Until people begin to inform themselves on how to think, we will never have good legislation in most states.
-States that have the “perfect storm” of rational thinking and dialogue (like New Hampshire) come up with the greatest liberty and “good” for their citizens in this experiment we call the States… however, John is far from this experiment’s stated goals by the authors of supporting the New Government and the Constitution:
+States that have the “perfect storm” of rational thinking and dialogue (like New Hampshire LINK IS DEAD) come up with the greatest liberty and “good” for their citizens in this experiment we call the States… however, John is far from this experiment’s stated goals by the authors of supporting the New Government and the Constitution:

 “…we have no government, armed with power, capable of contending with human passions, unbridled by morality and religion.
 Avarice, ambition, revenge and licentiousness would break the strongest cords of our Constitution, as a whale goes through a net.
 Our Constitution was made only for a moral and religious people.
 It is wholly inadequate to the government of any other.”